r00k/microconf-talk/notes.md

   - Watch folks sign up for your product
     - Lessons from when I did it for Briefs
   - Podcasting pulls good weight
-  - Meta tip: Double down on what's working
-    - Snappa story

-- Add graphs of current revenue
-  - bar chart, with half the folks at $0/month
-    - makes it really clear the distribution of reveneu in the audience

 Prep: